-3.6 Sheffield City Centre Master Plan
+3.4 Sheffield City Centre Plan 2018 - 2028

-The City Centre Master plan outlines how the Council will take forward the regeneration of Sheffield City Centre.
-The Master plan sets out the vision for the city centre, with a focus on retail, economy and sustainability.
+The City Centre plan outlines how the Council will take forward the regeneration of Sheffield City Centre.
+The plan sets out the vision for the city centre, with a focus on retail, economy and sustainability.
 It will guide future regeneration and will therefore have a large impact on the future shape of the city centre.

-Applicants who wish to apply or vary their licenses are recommended to take into account the master plan.
+Applicants who wish to apply or vary their licenses are recommended to take into account the plan.

-3.7 Accessible Sheffield
+3.5 Accessible Sheffield

-Sheffield City Council are working collaboratively and in partnership with Disabled Go, Disability Sheffield and Nimbus Disability to support the ambitions of Sheffield to become an accessible and fairer city for all who live, work, study and or visit Sheffield.
+Sheffield City Council are working collaboratively and in partnership with Access Card (Nimbus), AccessAble, Access Liaison Group, Disability Sheffield and Sheffield Carers Centre to support the ambitions of Sheffield to become an accessible and fairer city for all who live, work, study and or visit Sheffield.